Loading…

 Patterns that work:

 Solo teachers often use this to differentiate from cheaper competitors.
 Parents who receive a tidy weekly practice plan see real value compared to the unstructured "they just played for 30 minutes" experience elsewhere.
+Teachers who go a step further and package theory content into digital resources will find the workflows in our AI for online course creators guide apply directly.

 Like dance schools, music schools live through exam season and recital season.
 AI takes the pressure off both.